Repair your Credit

 8. Keep a copy of any correspondence you receive in response to your request.

-9. Write down the name, dates, and times you speak with anyone from the creditor’s office or the credit reporting agency regarding
+9. Write down the name, dates, and times you speak with anyone from the creditor’s office or the credit reporting agency regarding the matter.

 Below you will find two worksheets to help you track problems and disputes with your credit report.
 The first worksheet is for you to list any problems or questions you find with your credit report.
 The second worksheet is to help you track the dispute process if that is the road you take to resolve the issue or questions you may have.